cruzerngz/remote_file_service/report/main.typ

             [`enum`], [`e`], [
                 Variant names are prefixed before the inner value as strings.
-                The inner value is serialized according to it's respective data type.
+                The inner value is serialized according to its respective data type.

                 *Example:* `e[VARIANT_NAME][VARIANT_VALUE]`],